Approximating parametric suprema for constructible and power-constructible functions: Introduction

 independently of the coefficients $c_i$.
 Their reduction uses model-theoretic techniques to get from a function over the valued field to a function over the residue field and value group.
-In our case, there are three complicating factors.
+However, a direct adaptation runs into difficulties.
+Indeed, in our case, there are three complicating factors.

 First of all, we cannot expect to reduce to functions of the form \eqref{eq:CGH2018}, even after the substitution $w=\log y$.
 Indeed, as a subanalytic function can locally look like any analytic function, the coefficients $c_i$ will usually have to depend on $y$ as well.
 Hence, instead of reducing to functions of the form \eqref{eq:CGH2018}, we reduce to functions of the form